Where to vote

 - large print versions of the ballot papers

-- an A4 size ‘how to vote’ poster in braille within the voting booth
+- an A4 size ‘how to vote’ book in braille within the voting booth

-- equipment readily available to allow blind and partial sighted voters to mark their ballot papers without help.
-When you approach the issuing desk, please request for a ballot paper voting aid to assist you in voting.
+- equipment readily available to allow blind and partial sighted voters to mark their ballot papers without help, including:

 - pencils and pencil grips to use when marking the ballot paper, or you can use your own pen or pencil